Rookie0x80/AIStudy-go/README.md

 ## ⚠️ Important Notes

-- Current project has completed concurrency programming, interfaces & polymorphism, and reflection chapters, other chapters are under development
+- Current project has completed concurrency programming, interfaces & polymorphism, reflection, and generics programming chapters, other chapters are under development
 - Recommended to deeply study concurrency programming first, this is Go language's core advantage
 - Interfaces & polymorphism are important features of Go, helping understand Go's type system
 - Reflection provides powerful dynamic programming capabilities, but should be used carefully with attention to error handling
+- Generics are a Go 1.18+ feature providing type-safe generic programming capabilities, pay attention to performance characteristics and best practices
 - Time delays in examples are only for demonstration purposes
 - Error examples deliberately show problems, should be avoided in actual development